HOW WE BEGAN OUR OVERSEAS TRAVEL ADVENTURE

 There’s no need to plan in too much detail too far ahead of time.
 Just worry about selecting your first destination for now.
 Think about where you’ve always wanted to go or what you’ve always wanted to see and start browsing the Internet for flights and housing.

-Search Kayak or Adioso for flights.
+Search Google Flights, Kayak or Adioso for flights.
+Try Skiplagged if you’re a risk-taker who can be extra flexible with your travel plans.
 If you’re heading to Europe, you can likely find an affordable flight on Norwegian Air, flying nonstop from Los Angeles, San Francisco, New York, Orlando, or Fort Lauderdale to Copenhagen, Stockholm, Oslo, Bergen, or London, with routes still expanding.
-Prices for one-way flights to these cities all start between $200-$300.
+Prices for one-way flights to these cities all start between $150-$300.
 Cheaper than you thought, right?

 Search Airbnb for housing.
 For an easier trip, choose housing near a city center or airport, or at least near affordable public transportation.
 For a more affordable – and more culturally complete – trip, book a room in someone’s private residence.
 Airbnb has lots of hosts eager to book out the extra room in their home to travelers.
 You can also find entire homes or apartments available to rent on Airbnb, but your destination options will be more limited if you’re sticking to a sustainable budget.
 Create an Airbnb profile and start conversations with hosts, contacting them to confirm availability, begin to get acquainted, and to get pre-approval to book the dates you’re considering.
 You’ll want a place with a responsive, friendly host, willing to answer questions, who has good reviews.